Ellerton, East Riding of Yorkshire: History

 The name Ellerton derives from the Old Norse elri meaning 'alder tree' and the Old English tūn meaning 'settlement'.

 A priory of canons of the Gilbertine Order existed at Ellerton, which was known as Ellerton Priory.
-The priory was founded before 1212, and relinquished on 11 December 1536 under the Suppression of the Monasteries.
-The site of the priory is now a scheduled ancient monument.
+The priory was founded before 1212, and relinquished on 11 December 1536 under the suppression of the monasteries.
+The site of the priory is now a scheduled monument.

-In 1823 Ellerton, was in the Wapentake of Harthill, and contained a Methodist chapel and a chapel dedicated to St Mary.
+In 1823 Ellerton, was in the Wapentake of Harthill, and contained Ellerton Methodist Chapel and a chapel dedicated to St Mary.
 The village had a population of 318, with occupations including ten farmers, a corn miller, a tailor, and a shopkeeper.
 A shoemaker was also a licensed victualler of The Board public house.
 Also directory-listed was a school master, a gentleman and a vicar.
 Once a week a carrier operated between the village and York.

-The parish church of St Mary, by architect John Loughborough Pearson, was designated a Grade II listed building in December 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
+The deconsecrated St Mary's Church, Ellerton, by architect John Loughborough Pearson, was designated a Grade II listed building in December 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.